Contact Burnham Law today!

 If the grandchild is in need of a legal guardian, in situations such as the parent being in the military, incarceration, abandonment or other absence, grandparents may be able to petition the court to be appointed as the child’s guardian or power of attorney.

 Our lawyers are committed to resolving child custody disputes in Colorado and protecting the rights of grandparents and their relationship with their grandchildren.
 With multiple offices across Colorado, we bring our extensive litigation experience

 to every case we handle.
-Contact The Burnham Law Firm to schedule a consultation today.
+Contact Burnham Law to schedule a consultation today.